matluuk/Elementary-Programming-Course-Project/README.md

 Course projet for elementary programming.
 There were several options where to choose from.
 I coose to make a game called A Wee Bit Miffed Ducks.

+## Files I have made.
+main.py
+all files in kentat folder
+images ritsa.png and tausta.png
+some modifications to haravasto2.

 # Assignment for the cource project